operator-framework/enhancements/enhancements/olm-curated-catalog.md

 - Generate the `mapping.txt` file as before.
   - TODO: Verify that this works with the `--filter-by-os`

+# TODO: FOLLOWING SECTIONS TO BE FILLED IN FROM TEMPLATE

 ### Implementation Details/Notes/Constraints [optional]